 Top 3 Inspection Checkpoints For All Types of Fencing

-Walk around the pasture and check each post—is it still sturdy?
+First thing to do when going around inspecting your fence when doing any sort of repairs is to walk around the pasture and check each post—is it still sturdy?
 Is there any rot forming right at ground level (the weakest point of a wooden post)?
 Has it been chewed beyond salvaging?
 Perhaps it’s time to grab the post-hole digger and replace it.

+Second thing to do when going around inspecting your fence when doing any sort of repairs are to check your gates.
 Gates are heavy, and frost is likely to form around them, sometimes causing the gate posts to lean.
 Is your gate leaning heavily?
 Maybe it’s time to completely reinstall it.
 How about the latch system?
 Is it still functioning well or have you used baling twine to make a temporary fix?

 While you’re out there checking the fence, why not give the overall pasture a good look?
 Have any poisonous plants or weeds cropped up?
 Are there any fallen branches or other unwanted debris laying around?